ibm-cloud-docs/schematics/action-setup.md

 # Setting up {{site.data.keyword.bpshort}} actions
 {: #action-setup}

-An [Ansible playbook](https://www.redhat.com/en/topics/automation/what-is-an-ansible-playbook){: external} is a set of instructions or automation tasks that you can configure to run on a single target, or a group of target hosts.
-These target hosts are also referred to as inventory.
-Ansible playbook includes tasks, roles, policies, or steps to deploy your resources in the target hosts.
+An [Ansible playbook](/docs/schematics?topic=schematics-getting-started-ansible) is a set of instructions or automation tasks that you can configure to run on a single target, or a group of target hosts.
 You can run your automation tasks in the order in which you want them to run to perform managed operations on the {{site.data.keyword.cloud}} resource.
 {: shortdesc}

 ## Creating and running the {{site.data.keyword.bpshort}} action